Daily Almanac for

 4. submit, subject, refer

-usage: refer for judgment or consideration; "She submitted a proposal to the agency"
+usage: refer for judgment or consideration; "The lawyers submitted the material to the court"

 Adjective